Privy Council (United Kingdom): Other councils

 The Privy Council is one of the four principal councils of the sovereign.
 The other three are the courts of law, the Commune Concilium (Common Council, i.e. Parliament) and the Magnum Concilium (Great Council, i.e. the assembly of all the peers of the realm).
 All are still in existence, or at least have never been formally abolished, but the Magnum Concilium has not been summoned since 1640 and was considered defunct even then.

 Several other privy councils have advised the sovereign.
 England and Scotland once had separate privy councils (the Privy Council of England and Privy Council of Scotland).
-The Acts of Union 1707 united the two countries into the Kingdom of Great Britain and in 1708 the Parliament of Great Britain abolished the Privy Council of Scotland.
+The Acts of Union 1707 united the two countries into the Kingdom of Great Britain and in 1708 the Parliament of Great Britain abolished the Privy Council of Scotland and the Privy Council of England.
 Thereafter there was one Privy Council of Great Britain sitting in London.
 Ireland, on the other hand, continued to have a separate Privy Council even after the Act of Union 1800.
-The last appointments to the Privy Council of Ireland were made in 1922, when the greater part of Ireland separated from the United Kingdom.
+The last appointments to the Privy Council of Ireland were made in 1922, when the greater part of Ireland separated from the United Kingdom as an independent Dominion.
 It was succeeded by the Privy Council of Northern Ireland, which became dormant after the suspension of the Parliament of Northern Ireland in 1972.

-Canada has had its own Privy Council—the King's Privy Council for Canada—since 1867.
-While the Canadian Privy Council is specifically "for Canada", the Privy Council discussed above is not "for the United Kingdom"; to clarify the ambiguity where necessary, the latter was traditionally referred to as the Imperial Privy Council.
+Canada has had its own Privy Council — the King's Privy Council for Canada — since 1867.
+While the Canadian Privy Council is specifically "for Canada", the Privy Council discussed above is not "for the United Kingdom"; to clarify the ambiguity where necessary, the latter was historically referred to as the Imperial Privy Council.
 Equivalent organs of state in other Commonwealth realms, such as Australia and New Zealand, are called Executive Councils.